 - The payment amounted to at least $600 during the year

-Throughout the year, when a donor gives $250 or more, your organization is required to send a donor acknowledgment letter by the year’s end.
+When a donor gives $250 or more in one calendar year, your organization is required to send a donor acknowledgment letter by the year’s end.
 It’s best practice to send these letters as soon as the gift is contributed.
-However, it’s easy to fall behind on these letters and end up with a pile of them to send by December 31st.
+However, it’s easy to fall behind on these letters and end up with a pile of them to send by December 31.
+Sending a letter to any donor who has made more than one gift in the calendar year is also a great practice.

 In general, these letters are not required for contributions made in which your organization provides goods or services in return.
 However, there are exceptions to the rule, so do some research about your own membership dues or service fees to be sure you don’t miss important acknowledgments.